Frequently Asked Questions

 How Do Participants Meet Other WIA Participants and Alumnae?

 Over the years we have learned that having allies maximizes our Participant's coaching experience and deepens their learning.
-Opportunities to connect with other participants in small groups are offered in a variety of ways throughout the Unlock Your Leadership program.
+Opportunities to connect with other participants in small groups are offered in a variety of ways throughout the Empowered Leader Program.

 Alumnae of The Women’s Impact Alliance programs become part of our community of more than 1,500 women world-wide.
 We have an active online community, monthly virtual events, and local chapters that our participants and Alumnae are invited to engage with both during their program and beyond.